ThreeDotsLabs/watermill/README.md

 To ensure that all Pub/Subs are stable and safe to use in production, we created a [set of tests](https://github.com/ThreeDotsLabs/watermill/blob/master/pubsub/tests/test_pubsub.go#L34) that need to pass for each of the implementations before merging to master.
 All tests are also executed in [*stress*](https://github.com/ThreeDotsLabs/watermill/blob/master/pubsub/tests/test_pubsub.go#L171) mode - that means that we are running all the tests **20x** in parallel.

-All tests are executed against race conditions (`-race` flag in tests).
+All tests are run with the race condition detector enabled (`-race` flag in tests).

 ## Support